cmu-delphi/covidcast-indicators/_template_python/INDICATOR_DEV_GUIDE.md

 ### Related documents:

-There is a guide to new endpoints (of which COVIDcast is a single example) here in delphi-epidata, and hosted on the actual website here.
+We also have a guide on [adding new API endpoints](https://cmu-delphi.github.io/delphi-epidata/new_endpoint_tutorial.html) (of which COVIDcast is a single example).

 ## Basic steps of an indicator

 This is the general extract-transform-load procedure used by all COVIDcast indicators:

 1. Download data from the source.
-   * This could be via an API query, scraping a website, an SFTP or S3 dropbox, an email attachment, etc.
+   * This could be via an API query, scraping the website, an SFTP or S3 dropbox, an email attachment, etc.
 2. Process the source data to extract one or more time-series signals.
    * A signal includes a value, standard error (data-dependent), and sample size (data-dependent) for each region for each unit of time (a day or an epidemiological week "epi-week").
 3. Aggregate each signal to all possible standard higher geographic levels.